Click To Read More

 Who lived in Dirleton Castle?

-Dirleton Castle was built in the 13th century and was home to three noble Scottish families – the de Vauxs, the Haliburtons, and the Ruthvens.
-Today, it is owned and managed by Historic Environment Scotland.
+Dirleton Castle was built in the 13th century and was home to three noble Scottish families: the de Vauxs, the Haliburtons, and the Ruthvens.
+Historic Environment Scotland is currently in charge of managing and owning it.

 Can you take dogs to Dirleton Castle?